MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 <img style="display: block; margin: auto;" src="/images/posts/graphsearch/sparse_mlp.png">

-You can play around with various layer sizes and sparsities.
-The only important observation is that not all ancestor nodes may influence the output `loss` node (indexed as $$y_i$$).
+The only important observation is that not all nodes may influence the terminal `loss` node (indexed as $$y_i$$) in this example.
+Our sorting algorithm should identify this.

-The training objective of neural networks is often to minimize this `loss` by moving along the derivative and backpropagating gradients from the terminal node to the inputs.
-Each node in a neural network 'knows' how to compute its own derivative only if a gradient signal from the nodes succeeding it is available.

-But in a graph with (easily) hundreds of nodes and edges, the autograd engine must know the exact order of reverse traversal.

 In other words, for a root node `loss`, the autograd engine needs a list of all dependencies to `loss` all the way to input tensor(s), in the _order_ they impact it.
-This is like searching along the depth from the `loss` node: depth-first search!
-We will use `toposort` to find these orderings from a given root node to the stopping points on the graph (i.e. nodes with no more ancestors).
+This is like searching along the depth from the `loss` node (did it click in your mind?).
+We will use `toposort` to find these orderings from a given root node to the stopping points on the graph (i.e. nodes with no more ancestors) via depth-first search.

 ```python